-Shady Grove Fertility Center physicians' care for couples at all stages in the infertility journey, from the basic infertility testing to diagnose the problem to the most advanced treatments and latest technoligies available today.
+Shady Grove Fertility Center physicians care for couples at all stages in the infertility journey, from the basic infertility testing to diagnosing the problem to the most advanced treatments and latest technologies available today.

 When a couple meets the definition of infertility or if they suspect infertility because of a known pre-existing condition that may prevent them from conceiving, it is time to seek medical help.
 The most common approach couples take is for the woman to speak to her OB/Gyn about her inability to conceive.
 The OB/Gyn will discuss the couple's medical history, conduct a physical and then recommend a routine infertility work-up to determine the cause of the problem.

 The results of these tests will dictate the type of therapy options available to the couple.
 Before initiating any testing or therapy, couples should make the decision to take an active role in their fertility care and educate themselves about infertility through the various infertility resources such as RESOLVE.
 Understanding the key issues will not only reduce the stress associated with infertility but will help them pursue their dream of parenthood in the best and fastest way possible.

 Ovulation induction using clomiphene citrate (Serophene, Clomid) is the most common fertility treatment.
 Clomid is a mild fertility medication that is taken by mouth for 5-7 days to induce ovulation.
 Many women conceive with clomiphene.
 However, if you haven't gotten pregnant after taking this medication within 3-4 months, it may be time to move on to a different treatment.
 Some fertility problems will require more advanced treatments such as inseminations, surgeries, or in vitro fertilization and other assisted reproductive technologies.
 These treatments are typically performed by an infertility specialist.